Skip to main content

 Please also see the Human Resources pages for further information on what policies are offered, including Single Central Record and latest updates.

-Training on Safer Recruitment can be found on Services 4 Schools Training pages and also at NSPCC online training.
+Training on Safer Recruitment can be found at NSPCC online training, and Safer Recruitment Consortium.

 There are also a number of useful additional links you can refer to regarding: